Cotillion Pinot Noir 2017

 The mid-palate adds some Altoids spice, cranberry, chewy sweet tannins, and orange zest.
 The acidity is well-balanced, this is a bright, zesty Pinot Noir.
 The finish is soft but does stick around for some time.

-See also 2009 Three Knights Los Carneros Pinot Noir
+See also Fire Road Pinot Noir 2013

 The Summary